-Alternatively, the meter shall be suitable for operation from two internal 3.6V Lithium batteries which provide an uninterrupted operating life of five years.
+Alternatively, the meter shall be suitable for operation from two internal 3.6V Lithium batteries which provide an uninterrupted operating life of three years.
 It shall be possible to change the batteries in the field.

 The accuracy of $\pm 0.25\%$ for AC meters and $\pm 0.5\%$ for battery meters shall be achieved.
-The meters shall be suitable for maximum working temperature to 70° C at pressure up to at least 16 bars.
-The electronics of the E/M bulk water meter should be water tight in submerged condition of 10 m water head.
+The meters shall be suitable for maximum working temperature to 70°C at pressure up to at least 16 bars.

-The meters shall have GSM- equipped transmitters capable of operating in 850/900/1800/1900 Quad Band Ranges.
+The meters shall have GSM- equipped transmitters capable of operating in 850/900/1800/ 1900 Quad Band Ranges.
 The meters should have USB-Type Data output port with a USB connector cable supplied together with the meter for data downloads.